-At Hayes Primary School, we believe that children and young people have many rights and one of them is the right to be safe.
+At Hayes Primary School, we believe that children and young people have the right to be safe.
 We value and work towards the emotional health and well-being of all our children and young people.
-We aim to create a environment of respect where anti-social and bullying behaviours are not accepted or tolerated.
+We aim to create an environment of respect where anti-social and bullying behaviours are not accepted or tolerated.

 As a school we define bullying as ‘wilful behaviour which repeatedly and purposely aims to hurt, intimidate, frighten, harm or exclude another individual or group.’

 How can you report bullying?

 If you are concerned about bullying, please report it to the school in the following ways:

 - Children should speak to an adult in school.